Ancient Vessels

 $500,000 protection

-USS ARIZONA
+USS ARIZONA model

 America's most known battleship

 USS Arizona was the second and last of the Pennsylvania-class of "super-dreadnought" battleships.
-During WWI, she was not deployed with the Grand Fleet in England because she was too technological advanced and burned oil.
+During WWI, Arizona was not deployed with the Grand Fleet in England because she was too technological advanced and burned oil.
 Since England had an oil shortage, only coal-burning battleships were deployed with the Royal Navy.

 A week after the armistice of November 11, 1918, the USS Arizona, as the newest and most powerful American dreadnought, served as part of the honor escort convoying the President of the United States Woodrow Wilson to the Paris Peace Conference.

-USS Arizona was moored in Pearl Harbor's “Battleship Row” on the morning of December 7, 1941, when Japanese aircrafts attacked.
-She was hit by several bombs which totally wrecked the forward hull, collapsing her forward superstructure and causing her to sink with 1,177 of the 1,512 of her crewmen.
 On March 7th, 1950, Admiral Arthur W. Radford, Commander in Chief of the Pacific Fleet, instituted the raising of colors over Arizona’s remains.
 Legislation during the administrations of Presidents Dwight D. Eisenhower and John F. Kennedy designated the wreck a national shrine.
 In 1950, USS Arizona began to be used as a site for memorial ceremonies, and in the early 1960s a memorial structure was constructed across the ship's sunken remains.

 Until today, the Arizona is still on commission.
-She was awarded one battle star for her service in WWII.

-37" long $3,500 Shipping and insurance in the lower USA included.
+This primarily wood USS Arizona model is 37" long $3,500 Shipping and insurance in the lower USA included.
 Other places: $400 flat rate.
 This model is in stock and can be shipped within 5 business days.

 Learn more about the USS Arizona here: https://en.wikipedia.org/wiki/USS_Arizona_(BB-39)